 routed and combined hydrographs for real-time and continuous simulation.

-tracking speed for added lead time... and add NWS QPF quantative precip
+for manual updates... and add NWS QPF quantitative precip

-12) Continuous snowpack and melt recod for realtime rainfall-runoff and display
+15) Continuous snowpack and melt record for realtime rainfall-runoff and display

 routed and combined hydrographs for real-time and continuous simulation.

-13) Get, Combine, Subtract, Divert, and Route unlimited number of
+16) Get, Combine, Subtract, Divert, Release, Add, and Route unlimited number of

 sub-basins with Tatum, Muskingum, and Cascading Modpul routings and an adjusted